chenB-Y/AndroidAppProject/README.md

 - Firebase Storage: For storing product images.
 - Retrofit: For API calls to the Ninja API.
 - RecyclerView: For displaying lists of products and recipes.
-- Google Maps: For displaying product locations on a map.
+- Maps: For displaying product locations on a map using osmdroid - open street map.
 - Material Design: For creating a modern and user-friendly UI.
 ## Installation and Setup
 1. Clone the Repository <br>